gridbugs/gridbugs.org/content/about.md

 # About

 I'm Stephen Sherratt.
 I live in Sydney, Australia and I write software for a living.
 I'm obsessed with modular synthesizers and technology from the 80s.
+I use he/him pronouns.
 Sometimes I make games.
 I cycle a lot, and enjoy camping and hiking, though I don't post much about that here.

 For a long time my main hobby was roguelike development.
 I've entered the [7 Day Roguelike](https://7drl.com/) every year since 2016.
 This